How to Tell If a Cat Is Scared? Vet-Verified Signs, Triggers & Consequences

 Illness

-If your cat has certain other illnesses, it could cause changes that trigger erratic behaviors.
+If your cat has other illnesses, it could cause changes that trigger erratic behaviors.
 If you notice your cat isn’t acting like themselves, it’s essential to look for other cues that could cause the shift.

 Lack of personal space

 Many cats are fearful simply due to lack of experience.
-If they are around something completely unfamiliar, it’s likely to cause insecurity and questionable reactions.
+If they are around something unfamiliar, it’s likely to cause insecurity and questionable reactions.
 For instance, if your cat has never seen a dog before, they might react poorly the first time they meet one.

-For instance, if your cat escapes your home and has never seen anyone on the outside, having a bad run-in with your neighbor chasing them off their porch with a broom might cause lifelong panic over those circumstances.
+For instance, if your cat escapes your home and has never seen anyone on the outside, having a bad run-in with your neighbor chasing them off their porch with a broom might cause lifelong panic over broom-related scenarios, strangers, or from crossing the door.
+Of course, you might not have to worry about your cat trying to escape your home anymore, but you do have to worry about the fear of newcomers—or brooms, for that matter.

 A cat who has had any type of abusive reaction from a human might develop a fear of strangers, causing them to hide or act aloof if company comes over.
 But that same defense might not be present among the family.

-Bringing a New Cat Home
+Some Considerations When Bringing a New Cat Home

 Fear is an inevitable part of rehoming when you get a new cat.
 When they are placed in their forever homes, it will cause a total readjustment period.
 Reactions are nearly guaranteed in adults and still quite common among young kittens, though maybe not as prominently.